JuroOravec/crawlee-one/docs/playbook-09-data-pipelines-metamorph.md

 ### Chaining

-If you have several Crawlee One crawlers/actors then you can chain several of them together, all done by configuring the first one:
+If you have several CrawleeOne crawlers/actors then you can chain several of them together, all done by configuring the first one:

 ```json
 {